-- The Czech and Slovak competent authorities introduced a countercyclical buffer requirement of 0.5% in the first and in the third quarter of 2017, which corresponds with an additional CET1 requirement at Group level of 0.15%. - Last year, the National Bank of Belgium announced its capital buffers for Belgian systemic banks.
-In respect to the Issuer, an additional capital buffer of 1.0% of CET1 is required for 2017, which has to increase to 1.5% in 2018.
+- The Czech and Slovak competent authorities require a countercyclical buffer requirement of 1.25% on relevant credit exposures in their jurisdiction, which corresponds with an additional CET1 requirement at Group level of 0.35%. - The NBB requires an additional capital buffer for other systematically important banks of 1.5% in 2018.

-The capital conservation buffer currently stands at 1.25% for 2017, and will increase to 2.50% in 2019.
+The capital conservation buffer currently stands at 1.875% for 2018, and will increase to 2.50% in 2019.
 These buffers come on top of the minimum CET1 requirement of 4.5% under Pillar 1.

-Altogether, this brings the fully loaded CET1 requirement (under the 'Danish Compromise') up to 10.40% with an additional 1% guidance.
-Furthermore, since part of the requirements are gradually built up by 2019, the relevant requirement (under the 'Danish Compromise') for 2017 on a phased-in basis is at a lower level, i.e. 8.65% CET1.
+Altogether, this brings the fully loaded CET1 requirement (under the 'Danish Compromise') up to 10.60% with an additional 1% guidance.
+Furthermore, since part of the requirements are gradually built up by 2019, the relevant requirement (under the 'Danish Compromise') for 2017 on a phased-in basis is at a lower level, i.e., 9.875% CET1.

 KBC Group clearly exceeds these targets.
-At year-end 2016, the phased-in CET1 ratio came to 16.2%.
+At year-end 2017, the Issuer's CET1 ratio came to 16.5%.
 The regulatory minimum solvency targets were also amply exceeded throughout the entire financial year.
-At 31 March 2017, the phased-in CET1 ratio stood at 15.9%.
+Further details of the Issuer's CET1 position compared to these buffers, along with their tier 1 and total capital position as compared to the relevant minimum requirements, in each case as at 31 December 2017 are set out below under 'Banking Supervision and regulation - Solvency and Supervision'.

 In addition to the solvency ratios under CRD IV/CRR, KBC Group NV - as a financial conglomerate - also has to disclose its solvency position as calculated in accordance with the Financial Conglomerate Directive (FICOD; 2002/87/EC).
-This implies that available capital will be calculated on the basis of the consolidated position of KBC Group and the eligible items recognised as such under the prevailing sectoral rules, which are CRD IV/CRR for the banking business and, as of 1 January 2016, Solvency II for the insurance business.
+This implies that available capital will be calculated on the basis of the consolidated position of KBC Group and the eligible items recognised as such under the prevailing sectoral rules, which are CRD IV/CRR for the banking business and Solvency II for the insurance business.
 The resulting available capital is to be compared with a capital requirement expressed as a risk weighted asset amount.
-For this latter figure, the capital requirements for the insurance business (based on Solvency II as of 2016) are multiplied by 12.5 to obtain a risk weighted asset equivalent (instead of the 370% risk weighting applied to the participation under the Danish compromise).
-At year-end 2016, the phased common equity ratio (under FICOD) was 14.98%.
+For this latter figure, the capital requirements for the insurance business are multiplied by 12.5 to obtain a risk weighted asset equivalent (instead of the 370% risk weighting applied to the participation under the Danish compromise).
+At year-end 2017, the phased common equity ratio (under FICOD) was 15.2%.

-More information on capital adequacy as well as on the different risk types can be found in the 2016 Annual Report and the 2016 Risk Report of the Issuer, both published on www.kbc.com.
+More information on capital adequacy as well as on the different risk types can be found in the 2017 Annual Report and the 2017 Risk Report of the Issuer, both published on www.kbc.com.